Why this work matters

 Energy development unfolds over years, not news cycles.
 Projects are announced, delayed, revised, and sometimes abandoned.
 Promises are made long before outcomes are visible.

-Sustained tracking and people-centered context make it possible to see patterns over time: where progress is happening, where it stalls, and how decisions affect real lives.
-That clarity is essential for accountability — and for building energy systems that are resilient, reliable, and responsive to the people who depend on them.
+Sustained tracking and people-centered context make it possible to see patterns over time: where progress is happening, where it stalls, and how decisions affect daily life.
+That clarity is essential for connecting decisions to impacts — and for informing policy, guiding investment, and building energy systems that are more reliable, resilient, and responsive to the people who depend on them.